23Adrian/CARE_PL/README.md

 Ex:
 illness(flu).add()

-To add the simptom just write it inside the add
+To add the symptom just write it inside the add

 Ex:
 illness(flu).add(fever)